M0l42/MacGyver_Labyrinth/README.txt

 With this he'll be able to make a syringe to put asleep the guard.
 Good Luck and Have Fun

+I recommend to use a virtual environment for this.

 The version needed to play :

 Python version : 3.7.3